-An employee's remuneration is subject to income tax, to the solidarity surcharge on such tax and, depending on the employee's religious affiliation, also to church tax.
+An employee's remuneration is subject to income tax, to the solidarity surcharge on such tax (to the extent still applicable) and, depending on the employee's religious affiliation, also to church tax.
 Income tax, the solidarity surcharge and church tax must be withheld and paid to the tax authority by the employer but are borne by the employee.
 The employer must also withhold the employee's share of the social security contributions and pay it, together with the employer's share, to the employee's health insurance provider, which acts as a clearing centre.